aries-strato/strato-aws-examples/terraform/ec2-add-ebs/README.md

 # Overview - Simple EC2 Instance with EBS volume specified
-This terraform example creates a very simple ec2 instance from an ami.\n To get the ami id, simply fetch the image uuid from the Symphony UI, and convert it to the AWS format:
+This terraform example creates a very simple ec2 instance from an ami.
+To get the ami id, simply fetch the image uuid from the Symphony UI, and convert it to the AWS format:
 `ami-<uuid without dashes>`